 Gowda, Singh and Dharmendra have, however, not restricted themselves to just documenting these games.
 The main objective of their art foundation RKP is to support the development of craft forms.

-These include the inlay craftsmen of Mysore, Kalamkari artists and wooden toy (Etikoppaka) makers in Andhra Pradesh, Batik artists in West Bengal, hand-weavers of Solapur in Maharashtra and Pipli appliqué artists in Orissa.
+These board game manufacturers include the inlay craftsmen of Mysore, Kalamkari artists and wooden toy (Etikoppaka) makers in Andhra Pradesh, Batik artists in West Bengal, hand-weavers of Solapur in Maharashtra and Pipli appliqué artists in Orissa.
 “We visit these places, understand the manufacturing process, and design the product based on the motifs and other inputs provided by artisans,” says Singh.

 Based on their inputs, Dharmendra creates a design which is easily understandable to the artist of that craft form.
 “Instructions in simple English are printed as leaflets.
 We package the final product with pawns, casting pieces and the leaflet,” Singh adds.